Friendly-Banana/wobot/README.md

 ## Contributing

 If you have a great idea or suggestion, feel free to open [an issue](https://github.com/Friendly-Banana/wobot/issues).
-If you want this feature right now and can code, open [a pull request](https://github.com/Friendly-Banana/wobot/pulls).
+If you want a feature right now and can code, open [a pull request](https://github.com/Friendly-Banana/wobot/pulls).
 Please make sure to run `cargo fmt` before committing.

 ### Running the Bot